lexmag/elixir-style-guide/README.md

     # ...
   end

-  defmacro dngettext(domain, msgid, msgid_plural, n) do
+  defmacro dngettext(domain, msgid, msgid_plural, count) do
            when is_binary(msgid) and is_binary(msgid_plural) do
     # ...
   end